silvestrevivo/solana-svelte-counter/README.md

 ### Troubleshooting

-If you recieve a console error about:
+If, after hitting 'Create Counter' you recieve a console error about:

-> Attempt to debit an account but found no record of a prior credit
+> Attempt to debit an account but found no record of a prior credit.

 You will need to [Airdrop your wallet some tokens on your localhost RPC](https://docs.solana.com/cli/transfer-tokens).